Stealthii/pandoc_resume/src/resume.md

     * [requests], a common Python library for HTTP communications, I added support to work under Google AppEngine's restricted Python environment

-Programming Languages
+Development Languages & Technologies
-:   **first-lang:** Here, we have an itemization, where we only want
+:   **Python:** Here, we have an itemization, where we only want
     to add descriptions to the first few items, but still want to mention some others together at the end.
 A format that works well here is a description list where the first few items have their